jingaega/pixel-pet-companion/README.md

 # Pixel Pet Companion (Flutter, modular, offline-only)

-A tiny pixel pet you can feed, pet, play with, and put to sleep. **No backend**, state is stored locally with `shared_preferences`.
+An experimental tiny pixel pet you can feed, pet, play with, and put to sleep.

 ## Highlights
 - Modular **feature-first** foldering: `core/`, `features/pet/`, `theme/`